 Marco Tesini is a doctor graduated in Food Science and specialized in Medical Informatics in the nutrition field.
 Thanks to the solution suggested by EGS, Dr. Marco Tesini improved his work and made it more precise and reliable.

 More than half of Italians (56%) declared themselves to be on a diet (source EURISPES), however not all of them follow a balanced diet and know if it is better to lose weight or centimeters (fat is measured in circumferences).
 The nutritionist and dietician have to teach what are the best eating habits to follow and, in case of overweight, to determine the right strategy that does not involve damage to health.
 3D scanning is becoming increasingly important and useful in medical applications field; the possibilities of making accurate measurements of the human face, body and other details increase using a 3D scanner.
 As each person is unique, doctors may use this information to provide their patients personalized services.
-This case study shows how much the use of 3D scanners is valuable in dietetics.
+This case study shows how valuable 3D solutions for dieticians can be.

 About a year ago Dr. Tesini asked EGS to find a 3D solution allowing to improve his work and make it more precise and reliable.
 The suggested solution includes the Artec MHT body scanner combined with Leios software, designed by EGS.
 This is an easy to use and to handle 3D scanner, designed to accurately determine the real level of overweight or underweight of a person.
 It works in a non-invasive way, it doesn’t require any contact, and it can easily be used thanks to its manageability; it allows the quick scan of both static and dynamic objects.
 During the examination, an anthropometric body analysis is executed thanks to the body scanner measuring and comparing distances, circumferences, areas and body volumes.
 Therefore it is a much more accurate examination, which takes into account precise human body measurements.
 Evaluating the distribution of body masses, anthropometry can establish the relationship between the skinny masses and the fat masses.
 All obtained data are essential to determine how much weight the person should put on or lose.